Howard County Public Library

-Howard County Library System (HCLS), established in 1940, is a public library system located in central Maryland.
-HCLS delivers equal opportunity in education to students of all ages in Howard County, Maryland.
+Howard County Library System (HCLS), established in 1940, is a public library system located in Howard County, Maryland, United States.

 Special collections

 The Charles E. Miller branch is home to the Historical Center and research library, dedicated to preserving Maryland history.
 The Miller branch works in conjunction with the Howard County Historical Society Museum in Ellicott City, MD.

 History

 Fundraising for the first county library was started in 1938 by the Women's Civic Club "Friends of the Library".
 On October 11, 1940 the first library opened in a portable building in Ellicott City in a ceremony with a speech by Baltimore Judge Joseph N. Ulman.
 It moved shortly after to a rented building above a meat store on Main street.
 At this time James A. Clark, Sr. petitioned the county commissioners to add two cents to the tax rate to fund the library.